JanssenProject/jans/docs/admin/reference/database/mysql-config.md

 # MySQL ORM persistence layer

-The recommended MySQL version is 8.x.
+The recommended MySQL version is 8.x or newer.
 Before running installation the administrator can pre-install DB and provide credentials to access it or he can select option to install MySQL on same server during setup.

 During installation setup generates default **/etc/jans/conf/jans-sql.properties** and creates **jansdb** schema with tables and  initial data set.